Turaida – Bishop’s Castle Treiden

 Current state

-Today, the Treiden castle is one of the most known and visited medieval strongholds in Latvia, the more so because it is located in the heart of the largest Latvian national park.
-Currently, you can see the cylindrical main tower and the reconstructed two towers of the upper castle with a fragment of the defensive wall and partially preserved tower on the former northern bailey.
-There is also one building of the upper ward (at the western curtain) with a small museum.
+Nowadays, Treiden Castle is one of the most famous and most frequently visited medieval buildings in Latvia, especially since it is located in the heart of the largest Latvian national park.
+Currently, you can see the partially rebuilt cylindrical main tower and the partially reconstructed two towers of the upper ward (the southern four-sided one and the western horseshoe one) along with a fragment of the defensive wall.
+Moreover, the tower in the former northern bailey has been partially preserved, and the entire plan of the medieval castle, including the foundations, has been discovered archaeologically.
+Today, there is a small museum in one of the restored buildings of the upper ward, near the western curtain.
+The main tower serves as a viewing platform.

 show this monument on map